 Souper Bowl Canned Food Drive

 The library serves as a distribution point for some federal and state income tax forms.
-The library expects to have forms available for distribution by early February.
-Be sure to call before stopping by to check availability.
+Federal forms and instruction booklets are available for pick-up.
+State forms & schedules are available to copy or print at .10 a page.

 Winter Toddler and Preschool Storytimes begin Wednesday, January 15 and will last for six weeks.
 Toddler Storytime, for children currently ages 2 and 3, is on Wednesdays at 11:00.
 Toddlers must be accompanied by an adult caregiver.
 Preschool Storytime, for children ages 4-5, is on Wednesdays at 6:00.
 Preschool Storytime incorporates many facets of early learning and school readiness.
 Registration is required, and can be made by contacting the library’s Children’s Department at 570-454-2961.